oscardoudou/devops-pipeline/README.md

 work well.

 ### 2. Feature Flag
-The configuration server for feauture flag is same as iTrust ECE2 instance.
+The configuration server for feature flag is same as iTrust EC2 instance.
 We are using the Java Redis client (Jedis)[https://www.baeldung.com/jedis-java-redis-client-library] to implement feature flag in production.
 We have selected the reset password API as the feature to enable and disable.

 ### 3. Infrastructure Component

-*extract microservice code, containerlize that part of code and modify origin server.js*
+We extract microservice code, containerlize that part of code and modify origin server.js

-*require access to S3 bucket service(backup k8s state) and ECR(Elastic Container Registry register docker images) assume you one bucket in S3 and one repo in ECR*
+For this task, we require access to S3 bucket service(backup k8s state) and ECR(Elastic Container Registry register docker images) assume you one bucket in S3 and one repo in ECR

 If first 2 step is already done during Deployment Component, then no need creata a VM or install node again.
 Jump to step 3